 - Lawyers and policy analysts: Local, state, and federal government agencies, nonprofits, NGOs, academic institutions, and progressive energy companies are often hiring policy advisors and attorneys.
 There is also an emerging field of conflict mediators who help people make decisions about environmental problems, like people who work at the Meridian Institute.

 - Scientists: Jobs in environmental science and environmental engineering are both growing at a faster than average rate, according to the U.S. Department of Labor.
-Look for jobs with federal agencies like the Environmental Protection Agency and local and state governments, as well as nonprofits and academic institutions.
+Look for jobs with federal agencies and local and state governments, as well as nonprofits and academic institutions.

 - Urban planners: Folks with a background in city planning might have good luck getting hired by cities that are developing plans for addressing climate change.